openstack-infra/zuul/doc/source/user/config.rst

    .. attr:: files

-      This matcher indicates that the job should only run on changes where the specified files are modified.
+      This indicates that the job should only run on changes where the specified files are modified.
+Unlike **branches**, this value is subject to inheritance and overriding, so only the final value is used to determine if the job should run.
 This is a regular expression or list of regular expressions.

    .. attr:: irrelevant-files

-      This matcher is a negative complement of **files**.
+      This is a negative complement of **files**.
 It indicates that the job should run unless *all* of the files changed match this list.
 In other words, if the regular expression ``docs/.*`` is supplied, then this job will not run if the only files changed are in the docs directory.
 A regular expression or list of regular expressions.

 .. _project: